Coaches & Mentors

 Average Amount of Time Spent Staring at a Computer: 12 hours/day

-Aloof to us all, Adam Nedorezov first joined the team in 2002 after his 9th grade physics teacher, Mr. Ostrow, kept showing team propaganda in class and rejoined us as a mentor in 2014.
+Adam Nedorezov first joined the team in 2002 after his 9th grade physics teacher, and team founder, Mr. Ostrow, kept showing team propaganda in class; he rejoined as a mentor in 2014.
 On the team, he was an operator of the robot, and now mentors our electrical and programming subteams.
 Adam got his B.S. and M.S. in Electrical Engineering.
-He currently works as an R&D Engineer at The Applied Research Lab.
+He currently works as an R&D Engineer at The Applied Research Lab at Penn State.

 Hobbies: Bowling, gaming, searching for Decepticons, crocheting